Redefining Personal Online Banking for Everyday Users

 Few screenshots of existing online banking platform

-Example user journey of password recovery in online banking
+Example user journey of password recovery in existing platform

 Starting with the questions